The cheapest way to add LinkedIn steps to HubSpot sequences is the free manual task step. The cheapest automated way is FirstTouch at $99 per seat.

 Start with the CRM server plus one execution layer.
 For HubSpot teams doing social outreach, that is HubSpot MCP plus FirstTouch, then add a data layer when list quality becomes the constraint.

 Agent stacks are built from jobs, and the riskiest job deserves the most careful pick.
 Data and CRM reads are forgiving; sending on LinkedIn is not.
 Book a demo or start free with self-serve signup, and see what a tracked motion produces in the CustomGPT case study.
-Give every job a server, and give the sending job a safe one.
+Every roundup will give your agent something to read; give it something it can do.